Supporting Excellent Science Teaching for Georgia

 Section A. Officers of the Georgia Science Teachers Association.

 Paragraph 1.
-Elected officers of the Association will be the President, Vice-President, President-Elect, Secretary, four (4) Members-at-Large and twelve (12) District Directors.
-These members at large shall represent the areas of (1) college membership; (2) High School membership; (3) middle school membership and (4) elementary school membership.
+Elected officers of the Association will be the Executive Director, President, Vice-President, President-Elect, Secretary, four (4) Level Representatives and twelve (12) District Directors.
+The Level Representatives shall represent the levels of (1) college membership; (2) high school membership; (3) middle school membership and (4) elementary school membership.
 A non-elected science supervisor/coordinator, member-at-large will also serve on the Board of Directors.

 Paragraph 2.
-The science supervisor/coordinator position shall be considered a voting member of the Board of Directors and is to be named by GSSA biannually in even numbered years.
-The Publications Editor(s), Webmaster, the Executive Secretary/Treasurer, a Deputy Treasurer and Conference Registration Chair will be appointive offices.
+The science supervisor/coordinator position shall be considered a voting member of the Board of Directors and is to be named by the Georgia Science Supervisors Association (GSSA) biannually in even numbered years.
+The Communications Director, Webmaster, Executive Secretary/Treasurer, and Deputy Treasurer will be appointive offices.
 Such appointments will be recommended annually by the President and approved by the Board of Directors.

-Paragraph 4.
-Officers holding elective positions, except as noted below, must receive a plurality of votes of members voting by statewide ballot and shall hold office for a term of one (1) year or two (2) years or until a successor is elected and qualified.
-Offices of a one-year term include President, President-Elect, and Director.
-Offices of two (2) year term include Vice-President, Secretary, District Director, and five (5) Members-at-Large.
-The District Director must receive a plurality of votes of members in his/her district and shall hold office for a term of two years.
-Odd numbered districts will elect their directors in odd-numbered years; even-numbered districts in even numbered years.
-The two (2) Members-at-Large who represent (1) college membership and (2) middle school membership shall be elected in odd-numbered years.
-The two (2) Members-at-Large who represent (1) High School membership and (2) elementary membership shall be elected in even-numbered years.
+Paragraph 3.
+Officers holding elective positions, except as noted below, must receive a plurality of votes cast by members on a statewide ballot and shall hold office for a term of one (1) year or two (2) years or until a successor is elected and qualified.
+Offices of a one (1) year term include President, President-Elect, and Executive Director.
+Offices of a two (2) year term include Vice-President, Secretary, District Director, and four (4) Level Representatives.
+The District Director must receive a plurality of votes of members in the district for which the position is sought.
+Odd numbered districts will elect their directors in odd-numbered years; even numbered districts in even-numbered years.
+The Vice-President and two (2) Level Representatives who represent (1) college membership and (2) middle school membership shall be elected in odd-numbered years.
+The Secretary and two (2) Level Representatives who represent (1) high school membership and (2) elementary school membership shall be elected in even-numbered years.
 Terms of office shall begin with the Transition Meeting held no later than May 31st of each year.
-District and Level Directors may serve for no more than two consecutive, elected terms in the same position.
+The Secretary, Vice-President, District Directors and Level Representatives may serve for no more than two consecutive, elected terms in the same position.
 The term of appointed office shall be indeterminate and appointment shall be recommended annually by the President and approved by the Board of Directors.

 Section B. Election Procedures.